greydanus/greydanus.github.io/vancouver22/day9.md

 Hello everyone,

+Tonight is our last night in BC.
+On this trip, I've grown to think of my teammates as family; tonight I'll be skipping my regular voluminous update in order to spend extra time with them.

-This is an update to tell you that, ironically, there will be no update tonight.
+So, ironically, this is an update to tell you tha there will be no update.
 Some interesting things happened today and I will touch on them in tomorrow's update.
-Since it's my last night in Vancouver, I'll be spending the extra time with the team.

 Much love from Canada -